3Z9N/pdcs/pd_server/README.md

 The program is installed in the /opt/pd_server directory, to which only the root user has access, and only root can boot the server.
 It is a security requirement that only root has access to the database and file that stores user data.
+After installing in the /opt/pd_server directory, the program must be run with root user privileges so that it has the ability to save files in this directory.
+If pd_server is to be run by another user, pay attention to the permissions to write files in the directory.
 Of course, you can put it in any directory if you need it.